PawanRamaMali/Browser-Automation/Setting up Environment.md

-## Setting up Python Virtual Environment
+## Setting up Python Virtual Environment using virtualenv

 We use a module named virtualenv which is a tool to create isolated Python environments. virtualenv creates a folder which contains all the necessary executables to use the packages that a Python project would need.